 Leiden is conveniently located between Amsterdam and The Hague and is a home of the country’s oldest university – Leiden University.

 Amersfoort, in my opinion, is one of the underrated Dutch towns.
 We lived 20 minutes by train from Amersfoort and visited it a few times.
 It has a well preserved medieval town center with cobbled narrow streets, canals and stone bridges.
-Really nice and walkable old town with many historical buildings, picturesque medieval gate – Koppelpoort, central square – the Hof – with lots of cafes and a farmers market on Fridays and Saturdays, and a tall 15th century church tower – the Onze-Lieve-Vrouwetoren.
+Really nice and walkable old town with many historical buildings, picturesque medieval gate – Koppelpoort and central square – the Hof.
+The Hof with its tall 15th century church tower – the Onze-Lieve-Vrouwetoren – has lots of cafes and holds a farmers market on Fridays and Saturdays.